-What are the options for health insurance with preexisting conditions?
+What are the options for health insurance with pre-existing diseases?

-The options available for health insurance that accepts pre-existing conditions are based on the type of underwriting used, i.e. whether it has Moratorium Underwriting or Full Medical Underwriting.
+The options available for health insurance that accepts pre-existing diseases are based on the type of underwriting used, i.e. whether it has Moratorium Underwriting or Full Medical Underwriting.
 You can still switch health insurance companies by shopping around.

 As previously mention, this type of private health insurance will cover a medical condition as long as you have been free from it for a period usually of around 5 years.